Sympathy for the outsider is hard won. Clique ostracizing a new girl, a Quaker, in New York City, 19th century.

 A Quaker Trial.
 Art and Picture Collection, The New York Public Library.
 The New York Public Library Digital Collections.

 The document does not mention religious freedom for Catholics or atheists.
-The omission of Catholics may be due the fact that Protestants were in the midst of fighting a desperate battle with Catholics.
-No religious party at the time trusted the atheists, whom were considered inclined toward moral depravity.
+The omission of Catholics may be due to the fact that Protestants were in the midst of fighting a desperate battle with Catholics.
+No religious party at the time trusted the atheists, who were considered inclined toward moral depravity.

 The writers of the Remonstrance rooted their doctrine in Jesus’ admonition, “Bless your enemies.”
 He did not say “tolerate your enemies.”
 His word about inter-religious relations was much, much stronger: “bless” means generously giving favor and aid to a person of another religion.
 But the Remonstrance went even further.